Sissy Squat exercise demonstration image

 How to Perform

-5. Drive through the balls of your feet to extend the knees and return to the starting position.
+4. Push through balls of feet to extend knees and rise.

 Coaching Tips